 Class Teacher- if you have concerns regarding your child’s progress it is important to raise these concerns and issues with the class teacher.
 They are responsible for planning the curriculum, differentiation and assessing your child’s progress.

 SEND Liaison- Ms Murray – responsible for co-ordinating all the support and interventions for SEND children in the school, keeping parents informed, holding review meetings, liaising with outside agencies involved with your child as well as over seeing all aspects of SEND.
-Deputy Head -Ms Joyce, responsible for Gifted and Talented children as well as LAC.
+Mrs Hicham responsible for Gifted and Talented children.

 Head Teacher- Ms Karen Giles, responsible for all aspects of the school, as well as reporting to the Governing Body on all aspects of SEND in the school.